Answers to all those burning questions about the pub and hiring the venue.

-We also produce a free in-house gig guide that is distributed to over 200 locations around the city so as much info about the bands as possible please.
+We also produce a free in-house gig guide that is distributed to several locations around the city so as much info about the bands as possible please.

 Prices vary depending on what night you need and if you need a sound tec or not.

 See: WHAT DOES IT COST TO HIRE THE VENUE? for more info

 We charge a hire fee on a scale depending on the day of the week with a Technician paid separately if required (though if you do need a sound technician we require them to be someone who is on our approved list).

 Rates for local promoters start at £120 Sun-Thu, £150 Fri, Sat +VAT and PRS fees if applicable.
 CLICK HERE for the current PRS fees.